 The team visited Longkogungan village and Kalanggaan village, along with Tonibung staff members Bill Baxter and Willery Larry, and Green Empowerment staff member Dan Frydman.

 Here is what SIBAT engineer Ms. Benazir Bacala has to say about the recent visit:

 “Visiting the sites of Tonibung made me appreciate more the work of NGOs.
-It was an adventure that we could never forget, risky hiking, lots of crossing rivers...Very inspiring how Tonibung and its staff were also able to reached those villages in remote areas to provide sustainable energy to the communities and their efforts and dedication to help the people.
+It was an adventure that we could never forget, risky hiking, lots of crossing rivers...Very inspiring how Tonibung and its staff were also able to reach those villages in remote areas to provide sustainable energy to the communities and their efforts and dedication to help the people.

-We learned a lot about their mhp with pelton turbines, both direct couple and belt-driven systems, that were locally manufactured at CREATE.”
+We learned a lot about their MHP with Pelton turbines, both direct couple and belt-driven systems, that were locally manufactured at CREATE.”

 Earlier this year we launched the Hidden No More feature series to spotlight women change-makers who have transformed gender barriers, and made significant contributions to energy access for marginalized communities.

 In this 3rd edition, in honor of the International Day of the World's Indigenous Peoples earlier this Quarter, we’re excited to feature Ms. Jade Angngalao, an accomplished indigenous community leader who is a coordinator for community-based micro hydro in the Philippines.
 We had the opportunity to connect with Ms. Jade and gain insight into her inspiring journey and vision.

 Can you tell us a bit about yourself?